December 22, 2022 k-2-measurement-and-data, 3-5-measurement-and-data, 6-8-the-number-system, other-seasonal

 15 minutes—Testing catapults, recording data, and creating line plots

-10–15 minutes—Students use the Reflection and Redesign Sheet (included in download) to propose modifications to their catapult
+10–15 minutes—Students use the Reflection and Redesign Sheet (included in the download) to propose modifications to their catapult

 15–20 minutes—After a teacher reviews the re-design, the students modify or rebuild the catapult